 As a hearing aid company, TruHearing alleviates some of the cost barriers that deter hearing loss patients from getting the treatment they need.
 However, TruHearing is not a hearing aid manufacturer.
 It’s a managed care provider that works with insurance companies and hearing aid manufacturers (like Widex, Oticon, ReSound, Signia, Starkey, and Phonak) to offer more affordable treatment options to consumers.

 With prices ranging between $1,390 and $4,500 per pair, TruHearing hearing aids are more affordable than average (at $4,600 per pair).
-But considering the similarly-priced and less expensive options available at Costco and MDHearingAid, the question remains: How does TruHearing measure up to the competition?
+But considering the similarly priced and less expensive hearing aid options available at Costco, as well as other managed care provider like United Healthcare’s hearing aid program, the question remains: How does TruHearing measure up to the competition?